 The Hubble is still operational.
 The most recent images of Jupiter were taken in by it 2019.

-Do you have any fun facts about the Hubble Space Telescope?
-Share them here in the comments below!
+Do you know any fun facts about the Hubble Space Telescope?
+Share them in the comments below!